-VTC has contracted with ECSI to assist in the administration and billing of VTC and Federal Perkins Loans.
+VTC is contracted with ECSI to assist in the administration and billing of VTC and Federal Perkins Loans.
 ECSI acts on behalf of the Vermont Technical College for the billing and repayment of your student loans.
 As an agent for VTC, ECSI will assist you in meeting your repayment obligation for your student loan(s).
-Monitor your Federal Perkins Loan online by clicking here.

 Payments, correspondence and questions may be directed to:

 Federal Direct Loans

 Through the Federal Direct Lending Program, borrowers receive federal loan funds directly from the U.S. Department of Education.
 There are two types of Federal Direct Loans:

 - Subsidized: The federal government pays the interest on this loan while the student is enrolled at least half-time or during times of authorized deferment.
 Direct Subsidized Loans are awarded based on federal financial need and grade level. .